 Supply Chain Management – A Sneak Peak

 A sneak peek into the future shows a vast eCommerce development of Service Chains in comparison with the Product Chain.
 Products are very important, but at the same time, after the product is sold to a Customer, the pre- and post – sales Service is what helps the company in retaining the Customer.
 Whatever be the product, Customer retention is possible highly only by good Services.

 Yet another forecast – Knowledge Work and Workers will become global in nature.
 Knowledge work in supply chains today accounts for approximately 40 percent of the total labour hours spent.
 Much of this work deals with complex analytics, planning, procurement processing, and provision of services.
-This nature of the work, the need for multi-language support, and the associated local complexities of the different geographies being served will necessitate the seamless globalization of supply chain knowledge work.
+This nature of the work, the need for multi-language support.
+Also, the associated local complexities of the different geographies being served will necessitate the seamless globalization of supply chain knowledge work.

 Product Clock Speeds will be the yardstick that will determine the Number and Nature of Supply Chains.
 This “fast clockspeed” lifecycle is becoming more the norm than the exception.
 The days of the steady and static product catalog is past; thinking otherwise, in fact, is a recipe for disaster.
 However, we continue to find companies using a single supply chain approach to service all segments irrespective of the time constraints.